NFL roundup: Cardinals win on last-second Hail Mary

 Alvin Kamara scored three touchdowns and host New Orleans overcame the loss of Drew Brees to defeat San Francisco.

 Kamara rushed for two touchdowns and caught Brees’ final pass of the game for a second-quarter touchdown as the Saints (7-2) won their sixth consecutive game.
-Brees did not play in the second half because of a rib injury; Jameis Winston and Taysom Hill played in his place.
+Brees did not play in the second half because of a rib injury and Jameis Winston and Taysom Hill played in his place.

 Buccaneers 46, Panthers 23

-Tom Brady threw for three touchdowns and scored on a run, and running back Ronald Jones II burst free for a 98-yard touchdown scamper as visiting Tampa Bay bounced back for a victory against Carolina in Charlotte, N.C.
+Tom Brady threw for three touchdowns and scored on a run and running back Ronald Jones II burst free for a 98-yard touchdown scamper as visiting Tampa Bay bounced back for a victory against Carolina at Bank of America Stadium in Charlotte, N.C.

-The Buccaneers (7-3), who racked up 544 yards of total offense, swept the season series from Carolina, both times following a loss to the New Orleans Saints.
+The Buccaneers (7-3), who racked up 544 yards of total offense, swept the season series from Carolina, both times following a loss to the New Orleans Saints by beating the Panthers.
 Brady, who was coming off one of the worst performances of his 21-year career, was 28-for-39 for 341 yards.

 The Panthers (3-7) lost their fifth consecutive game despite quarterback Teddy Bridgewater’s two touchdown passes.
 He was 18-for-24 for 136 yards and an interception before exiting with a knee injury on a fourth-quarter sack with about five minutes left.